mapbox/node-pre-gyp/README.md

 #### 6) Publish when you want

 You might wish to publish binaries only on a specific commit.
-To do this you could borrow from the [travis.ci idea of commit keywords](http://about.travis-ci.org/docs/user/how-to-skip-a-build/) and add special handling for commit messages with `[publish binary]`:
+To do this you could borrow from the [Travis.ci idea of commit keywords](http://about.travis-ci.org/docs/user/how-to-skip-a-build/) and add special handling for commit messages with `[publish binary]`:

     SET CM=%APPVEYOR_REPO_COMMIT_MESSAGE%
     if not "%CM%" == "%CM:[publish binary]=%" node-pre-gyp --msvs_version=2013 publish